-36 Terrifying Financial Horror Stories
+"My Wife's Loans Are Ruining Our Lives": 36 Financial Decisions People Regret

 I’m harping it into my children to STAY AWAY FROM BUYING A HOME until your finances are squared away.
 No debt and a hunk of savings for a down payment.

-19. Taking out a pay day loan.
+19. Taking out a payday loan.

-Taking out a pay day loan.
+Taking out a payday loan.
 It helps immediately, but the interest rates are so high that it makes them almost impossible to pay off without taking out other loans to pay off the previous.

 20. Thinking I’d graduate making $80,000.